 - Assist mental health professions to understand what bullying and harassment involves, the causes, personal injuries, organizational damage, and possible consequences, as well as develop some understanding of what can be done for employers and employees.

-- Provide a neurological, and psychological theoretical understanding as to why bullying is so harmful, even though the behaviours may be subtle and perceptions can vary.
+- Provide a neurological, and psychological theoretical understanding as to why harassment is so harmful, even though the behaviours may be subtle and perceptions can vary.

 Participants will gain an understanding of:

-- Range of definitions of bullying: legal, policy, research, popular
+- Range of definitions of harassment: legal, policy, research, popular

-- Why workplace bullying is harmful and the neurological, genetic, biological, and psychological impact on a target.
+- Why workplace harassment is harmful and the neurological, genetic, biological, and psychological impact on a target.

-- What the workplace can do to minimize and manage bullying
+- What the workplace can do to minimize and manage harassment or violence

 - Philosophical and ethical foundation of human dignity